-- When a rostered minister resigns, a letter of resignation is submitted to the Congregation Council at a Council meeting. - The letter of resignation is copied and distributed to the Office of the Bishop and to the congregation, along with a letter from the council accepting the resignation and detailing any plans being made for a farewell event (if known). - The Congregation Council contacts the Office of the Bishop to begin deciding a path forward during the transition process.
-Please see contact information on the inside of the cover page. - The minister and Council complete any obligations to one another (i.e., updating parochial records, completing any financial obligations between the minister and the congregation, etc.).
+- When a rostered minister resigns, a letter of resignation is submitted to the Congregation Council at a Council meeting. - The letter of resignation is copied and distributed to the Office of the Bishop and to the congregation, along with a letter from the council accepting the resignation and detailing any plans being made for a farewell event (if known). - The Congregation Council contacts the Office of the Bishop to begin discerning a path forward during the transition process.
+Please see contact information on the inside of the cover page.
+The Synod Minister for Transitions and Healthy Ministries will help you discern your congregation's next step by gathering information from you prior to the exit interview. - The Rostered Minister and Council complete any obligations to one another (i.e., updating parochial records, completing any financial obligations between the minister and the congregation, etc.).
 See Appendices 6 and 7. - The Council clarifies the new relationship and expectations of the departing pastor or deacon, completes the Letter of Agreement between a Former Rostered Minister and the Congregation, and notifies the congregation.
 See Appendix 4. - An exit interview and blessing of transition is scheduled between the pastor/deacon and the Office of the Bishop.
-See Appendix 3. - The congregation holds a farewell event for the pastor or deacon. - A Transition Coach contact the Council President during this phase to prepare for the future.
+Part of the exit interview will be discerning the path the congregation's transition will take (intentional interim, transition consultant, exploring partnerships, TEEM, SAM) and then determining which staff person(s) from the office of the bishop will accompany the congregation through the transition process.
+The congregation may also wish to have their own internal exit interview with the departing rostered minister.
+See Appendix 3. - The congregation holds a farewell event for the pastor or deacon.
+Please feel free to use and adapt the Thanksgiving and Farewell of the Rostered Minister.
+See Appendix 8. - The designated staff person from the Office of the Bishop as determined in the exit interview will contact the Council President during this phase to prepare for the future.

-Phase 2 - Intentional Interim and Self-Study
+Phase 2 - For congregations proceeding with Intentional Interim and Self-Study

-- The Office of the Bishop will recommend one or two intentional interim pastor options to the Congregation Council. - The Council interviews the candidates and makes a decision on behalf of the whole congregation. - The Council negotiates with the candidate regarding timing, compensation, and the terms of the call including length, hours, and housing options if applicable.
+- The Office of the Bishop will recommend one or two intentional interim pastor options or a transition consultant to the Congregation Council. - The Council interviews the candidates and makes a decision on behalf of the whole congregation.
+Suggested interview questions are in Appendix 9. - The Council negotiates with the candidate regarding timing, compensation, and the terms of the call including length, hours, and housing options if applicable.
 See Appendix 10. - A copy of the compensation documents and appropriate forms are sent to the Office of the Bishop. - The Synod Council issues the Letter of Call to the Intentional Interim. - The intentional interim pastor begins ministry.
 See Appendix 11. - A transition team is selected by the Congregation Council in consultation with the intentional interim pastor to lead the congregation through the transition and self-study process.
 See Appendix 12. - At the end of the self-study process, the transition team creates a transition report and presents it to the Congregation Council.
-See Appendix 15. - In consultation with the Intentional Interim Pastor, the transition team may begin the Ministry Site Profile (MSP).
-The MSP is critical to the work of calling a new pastor or deacon.
+See Appendix 15. - The MSP is critical to the work of calling a new pastor or deacon.
 The transition team and the Call Committee may work together to complete the document.
 The transition team brings the knowledge of the self-study process while the Call Committee needs to internalize the document that is so instrumental to the interviewing process.
 See Appendix 18.